 The Converse "Chuck Taylor" All

-Star is probably the most popular sneaker of all time.
+Star is undoubtedly the most popular sneaker of all time.
 Accordingly, I expect that this

 "scientifically designed" outsole pattern has hit the gym floor more than any